codsen/codsen/packages/ast-compare/readme.md

 * If you **want a new feature** in this package or you would like us to change some of its functionality, raise an [issue on this repo](https://github.com/codsen/ast-compare/issues).

-* If you tried to use this library but it misbehaves, or **you need an advice setting it up**, and its readme doesn't make sense, just document it and raise an [issue on this repo](https://github.com/codsen/ast-compare/issues).
+* If you tried to use this library but it misbehaves, or **you need advice setting it up**, and its readme doesn't make sense, just document it and raise an [issue on this repo](https://github.com/codsen/ast-compare/issues).

 * If you would like to **add or change some features**, just fork it, hack away, and file a pull request.
-We'll do our best to merge it quickly.
-Code style is `airbnb-base`, only without semicolons.
-If you use a good code editor, it will pick up the established ESLint setup.
+We'll do our best to merge it quickly. _Prettier_ is enabled, so you don't need to worry about the code style.

 **[⬆ &nbsp;back to top](#)**